slinso/goTemplateBenchmark/README.md

 ## Why?
 Just for fun.
 Go Templates work nice out of the box.
-If you really care about performance you will normally cache the rendered output using varnish or whatever.
+If you really care about performance you will usually cache the rendered output.

 ## Results
 Tests run on a VPS 1 CPU und 512 MB Ram